 Front Row A.PIt.Off.
 A. J. Davies.
 Plt.Off.
 R. k.
 Lewis, Flt.Lt.
 A. k.
 Amos, Flt.Lt.
 C. J. Barrey, d.f.c., a.f.c., d.f.m., Wg.Cdr.
 J. F. Manning, A.F.C., Gp.Cpt A. R. D. MacDonell, D.F.C., Sqn.Ldr.
 B. D. Davies, A.F.C., Flt.Lt.
 A. S. Tallet.
 Plt.Off.
 T. Maddern, A.PIt.Off.
 J. D. Aberdein, A.PIt.Off..
 R. T. V. Kyrke.

 We not only survived our basic training but we graduated.
 After all the cross country running, I had achieved the pinnacle of my physical fitness which was never emulated in all my succeeding years!
 Our next posting was RAF Ternhill in Shropshire for 110 hours in the Provost T1, then the RAF’s basic trainer.
 Here we were re-skilled in the arts of aircraft handling, navigation, night flying, aerobatics, formation, etc. in an aircraft somewhat more powerful than the Chipmunk of our university days.
 The course was divided into sections and at the end of each our progress was assessed.
 Anyone not making the grade was put on review and given an hour or two of extra flying to step up or fail the course!
 It was that simple!
 We also attended classes on leadership and officer qualities.
 As we neared the end of the 110 hours a few of us were bussed to an RAF medical establishment to be carefully measured.
 Some were tall men.
 I was not tall but I was long from head to butt!
 The reason for the visit was to ensure that we would fit into the Vampire T11.
-Too tall and the cockpit canopy would not close without forcing the pilot to lower his head.
+Too tall and the cockpit canopy would not close without hitting the top of the occupant’s bone dome and forcing the pilot to lower his head.
 Too long in the legs and the kneecaps would be removed during ejection.
 I was judged to be within limits for the Vampire but there were a couple who had to be trained to fly the Meteor, a twin-engined jet aircraft with more space for the pilots.

 Demonstration of Anoxia